 The 1940 Act imposes numerous constraints on the operations of business development companies.
 For example, business development companies are required to invest at least 70% of their total assets primarily in securities of private or thinly traded U.S. public companies, cash, cash equivalents, U.S. government securities and other high quality debt investments that mature in one year or less.
 These constraints may hinder our investment adviser's ability to take advantage of attractive investment opportunities and to achieve our investment objective.
-While Mr. Penn, our Chief Executive Officer and the Managing Member of our investment adviser, has approximately two and one-half years of experience managing the investment professionals of our investment adviser.
+While Mr. Penn, our Chief Executive Officer and the Managing Member of our investment adviser, has approximately two and one-half years of experience managing the investments of another business development company, such experience may not translate directly into his roles acting on our behalf.
+This is also true of the other investment professionals of our investment adviser.
 In addition, the investment philosophy and techniques used by PennantPark Investment Advisers may differ from those other funds.
 Accordingly, we can offer no assurance that PennantPark will replicate the historical performance of other investment companies with which Mr. Penn or our other investment professionals has been affiliated, and we caution you that our investment returns could be substantially lower than the returns achieved by such other companies.